MicrosoftDocs/connected-spaces/articles/known-issues.md

 The minimum resolution required for Dynamics 365 Connected Spaces is 1024 x 1366.
 If you use a device that has a lower resolution (for example, a mobile phone), screen items (scroll bars and buttons, for example) may not render properly.
 Apple iPad Pros have a screen resolution of 1024 x 1366.

-## My company doesn't allow team members to sign up with work email
+## My company doesn't allow team members to sign up with a work email address

 You may see the following message when you try to sign up for a free trial: "Your company doesn't allow team members to sign up with their work email."